For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.

 - If they subject it to an additional process with which the greater part of carbs and fats are taken out, we get a protein isolate.
 Whey protein isolate is 90% pure protein.

 - When protein can be processed in another way by separating the protein molecules.
 The derived protein is called hydrolyzed protein and contains 90-95% pure protein.
 Manufacturers claim this makes it even easier to absorb, although whey protein by itself is very easily digested thus the difference being negligible but the effect on sales isn’t.
-Nevertheless, this form of protein has much stronger effect on insulin causing it to spike high.
+Nevertheless, this form of protein has a much stronger effect on insulin causing it to spike high.
 (Therefore oils.)

-Always read the nutrition facts labels and look over how much carbs it contains in 100 gr or in a single dose.
+Always read the nutrition facts labels and look over how much carbs it contains in 100 gr or a single dose.
 Take into account the carbs from your protein doses together with your carbohydrate intake for the whole day.
 Proteins with artificial sweeteners and additives also negatively influence hormones and many of those additives spike insulin.
 Thus taste should not be a criterium, at all.

 Casein protein

 Milk contains two types of protein.
 Whey protein (20%) and casein (80%).
-As described above, when the milk thickens as a result of the process it’s subjected to, the whey and casein protein are separated.
+As described above, when the milk thickens as a result of the process it’s subjected to, the whey and casein proteins are separated.
 The whey protein remains in the watery substance, and casein remains in the lumps (called curds).

-Casein protein absorbs for about 40% slower than whey protein and causes less insulin release than whey protein.
+Casein protein absorbs about 40% slower than whey protein and causes less insulin release than whey protein.

 Beef protein